Statistics of Feynman amplitudes in $\phi^4$-theory

-We computed all symmetries for all completions with $L \leq 14$ loops.
+We computed the symmetries as described for all completions with $L \leq 14$ loops.
 For $L=15$, we computed Schnetz Twists and extended Fourier symmetries, but not the Fourier splits.
 Due to the product- and completion symmetries, the most interesting counts are the numbers of symmetries for 3-vertex irreducible completions, reported in \cref{tab:symmetries}.
-Quite often, one relation between two graphs can be obtained by more than one symmetry, consequently the columns in \cref{tab:symmetries} do not add up to the total number independent periods, denoted by \enquote{in. periods}.
+Quite often, one relation between two graphs can be obtained by more than one symmetry, this is why the counts of the individual symmetries in \cref{tab:symmetries} do not add up to the total number of independent periods.

-We note that within a symmetry orbit, not every pair of periods is directly related via a known symmetry, but some only via intermediate graphs.
-Note further that, thanks to the extended Fourier symmetry, we find more Twist and/or Fourier identities than previously known, but there are even more new extended Fourier splits, so that the number of splits which can not be explained by other identities (\enquote{N.S.} in \cref{tab:symmetries}) is actually larger than previously known.
+Within a symmetry orbit, not every pair of graphs is directly related via a known symmetry, but some only via intermediate graphs.

-For comparison, we list the number of different Hepp bounds (\cref{hepp_recursive}), and the number of Hepp bounds which coincide in cases where the period is not known to be symmetric.
+For comparison, we list the number of distinct Hepp bounds (\cref{hepp_recursive}), and the number of Hepp bounds which coincide in cases where the period is not known to be symmetric.
 The numbers of Hepp bounds in \cref{tab:symmetries} are not entirely reliable for high loop orders because we computed the Hepp bounds numericlaly to floating-point precision and counted them as equal if their relative difference was smaller than $10^{-14}$.